 Which is hotter, the red or green?

-In reading about the bland, greasy and tasteless foods available in the early Southwest, it's no wonder folks used chile to add a little flavor, and the use of chile peppers has continued in various salsas, sauces and as a dried seasoning.
+In reading about the bland, greasy and tasteless foods available in the early Southwest, it's no wonder folks used chile to add a little flavor, and the use of chile peppers has continued in various salsas, sauces and as a dried, spicy seasoning.
 While many of the uses have become widely known, adding a pinch of chili powder to a cup of strong coffee gives it a real punch, and adding a pinch of chili powder to your favorite brownie or chocolate cake will intensify the chocolate flavor.
-Viva Chili!
+Viva Chile!